Canine Longevity Diet

 Throughout their lives their diets have consisted of commercially prepared Vegetarian dog foods-designed to meet the standards of the AAFCO for adult dogs as well as Home made Vege-Dog meals.

-To our Home made meals we add blackstrap molasses, pro biotics and digestive enzymes, flax seed meal and oil, flower pollen as well as a variety of vegetables, whole grains, pulses, fruits and herbs.
+To our Home made meals we add blackstrap molasses, pro biotics and digestive enzymes, small amounts of rice bran and hemp seed oil, flower pollen as well as a variety of vegetables, whole grains, pulses, fruits and a special blend of herbs.

 By adding chlorophyll to their diet and water as puppies, they become very accustomed to the taste of greens.